ruixingw/parmhess/tsubasa.rst

 Input Arguments
 ^^^^^^^^^^^^^^^

 1. :code:`-i INPUTGEOM`: INPUTGEOM should be a file with :code:`.gau` extension.
-If not specified, program will search the current working directory(CWD) for a :code:`.gau` file , then use it if found, or exit if not.
+If not specified, program will search the current working directory(CWD) for a :code:`.gau` file , then use it if found, or exit if failed.

 The content of this file should include the geometry and connectivity in Gaussian format.
 An example is shown below: